alexandros301/modular_synthesizer/README.md

 modular_synthesizer
 ===================

+This project is now deprecated.
+Quite a few things have changed and I've changed the repository of the project and added a GPL v3 licence.
+To follow up check the new repository.

 This is a work in progress.
 A modular synthesizer based on Pure Data, Teensy (programmed in the Arduino language) and Odroid.

 12th of January 2015: